dotnet/windows-sdk-for-google-analytics/README.md

 This SDK is intended to have feature parity as well as API similarity (adjusted for .NET and WinRT conventions) with the official Google Analytics SDK for Android.

 ###Feedback and Requests
-Please use [Github issues](./issues) for comments, feature requests, or to vote on features that others users are requesting.
+Please submit [issues](https://github.com/dotnet/windows-sdk-for-google-analytics/issues) for comments, feature requests, or to vote on features that others users are requesting.

 ###Contributing
 We accept contributions to code, samples, and docs.
 Please submit pull requests.